 The park covers about 30 hectares and was proclaimed a conservation park in 1989.
 This is land of the Kaurna Nation but after European settlement it was used as grazing land and then for housing.
 A deep gully was used as a garbage tip by Marion Council.

-There are two quite different types of vegetation in the park.
-The westerly section adjoining the rail corridor, is covered with coastal heath.
-This was the predominant vegetation along the Metropolitan coastline, but few examples have survived the spread of urbanisation.
+A section of the park adjoining the rail corridor, is covered with coastal heath.
+This was the predominant vegetation along the Metropolitan coastline, but little has survived the spread of urbanisation.
 This area of some 8 hectares is the best remaining example of coastal heath vegetation in the Metropolitan area and was the main reason for proclaiming it a conservation park.

-The remainder of the park other than a second smaller patch of heath on the eastern slopes, would have been open grassy woodland of drooping she-oak, mallee box and elegant wattle.
+There are two quite different types of vegetation in the park, the coastal heath and open grassy woodland of drooping she-oak, mallee box and elegant wattle.
 Coastal heath comprises low-growing shrubby species rarely exceeding waist high.
 All are sclerophyllous, and many are rigid or have spiny leaves.
 But among them grow a wide variety of bulbs and other annuals.
 Most of the 130 indigenous plant species surviving in the Park are found in this area, including most of the 40 or so species of conservation significance.
 They flower between spring and autumn each year.

 The AGM is usually held in April/May at the Community Hall on Newland Avenue, Marino.
 Visitors are always welcome to attend and hear the guest speaker.

-Weed control is especially important in areas affected by fire late in 2011.
-In 2015, the Friends Group began construction of a Botanical Trail through the park.
-This is now complete and gives visitors an easy but interesting walk through the park, finishing at the Lighthouse on the top of the hill.
-Dogs are permitted in the park but must be on a lead at all times.
+Weed control is especially important in areas affected by fire.
+In 2015, the Friends Group began construction of a Botanical Trail that loops through the park.
+This is now complete and gives visitors an easy but interesting walk through the park, that takes in the lighthouse on the top of the hill.
+Dogs are permitted in the park but they must be on a lead at all times.